 DOPPLER LOG - An Furuno doppler speed log is installed in the chart room for ship speed measurements; its output is available on a repeater in the lab.
 (Also see ACOUSTIC DOPPLER CURRENT PROFILER in this section.)

-The under-sink areas in the lab should (1) be carefully inspected before using the sinks to insure that connections are in fact connected and open, (2) be kept clear of stored items capable of damaging PVC pipes or blocking drains, and (3) be kept clear of lab trash and debris.
+The under-sink areas in the lab should (1) be carefully inspected before using the sinks to ensure that connections are in fact connected and open, (2) be kept clear of stored items capable of damaging PVC pipes or blocking drains, and (3) be kept clear of lab trash and debris.

-ELECTRICAL SYSTEM - The permanently-installed lab power systems include 120, 208, and 240 volt receptacles.
-120 volt vital systems utilize the 15 kVA uninterrupted power source.
+ELECTRICAL SYSTEM - The permanently installed lab power systems include 120-, 208-, and 240-volt receptacles.
+120-volt vital systems utilize the 15 kVA uninterrupted power source.
 The UPS provides 15 minutes of power at its rated load should a power failure occur.
 The ship has the following power plant elements:

-• 3 ship service diesel generators (SSDG), 600VAC @ 1,500 kW dedicated for propulsion
+• 2 ship service diesel generators (SSDG), 690VAC @ 2,100 kW

 • 2 1,500 kVA transformers 600vac to 480vac